 Some of the tales seem quite outlandish, for sure.
-But, Maryland has a long and complex history filled with decades of violent battles, storms, and horrific murders.
+But Maryland has a long and complex history filled with decades of vicious battles, storms, and horrific slayings.
 All of these events contribute to a spine-chilling oral history that's been passed down through many, many generations of Maryland locals.
 These creepy Maryland urban legends will send a chill down anyone's spine.

 Chessie, The Chesapeake Bay Sea Monster

 The Haunting At The Sotterley Plantation

 The Jericho Covered Bridge